Cranked Skyrme-Hartree-Fock-Bogoliubov approach for a mean-field description of nuclear rotations near the drip line: Abstract

 \section{Abstract}

-To describe the yrast states in weakly-bound nuclei, I directly solve the coordinate-space cranked Skyrme--Hartree--Fock--Bogoliubov equation in the quasiparticle basis with the continuum states discretized in a box.
+To describe the yrast states in weakly bound nuclei, I directly solve the coordinate-space cranked Skyrme--Hartree--Fock--Bogoliubov equation on a three-dimensional lattice with the continuum states discretized in a box.
 After the numerical demonstration for the ground-state band in a medium-mass nucleus, I apply the newly-developed method to neutron-rich even-$N$ Mg isotopes.
-I find that the appearance of the significantly low-energy $I^\pi=2^+$ state in $^{40}$Mg is mainly due to the suppression of pairing.
-The calculation predicts that the $2^+$ state in $^{42}$Mg appears as high in energy as in $^{34\text{--}38}$Mg whereas the triaxial deformation is enhanced.
-The present numerical framework offers a practical approach for investigating the near yrast states and revealing structures unique in drip-line nuclei.
+I find that the appearance of the significantly low $I^\pi=2^+$ state in $^{40}$Mg is mainly due to the suppression of pairing.
+The calculation predicts that the $2^+$ state in $^{42}$Mg appears as high in energy as in $^{34\text{--}38}$Mg whereas the triaxial deformation is enhanced in non-zero spin states.
+The present numerical framework offers a practical approach for investigating the near yrast states systematically and revealing structures unique in drip-line nuclei.